Welcome to the 2019 National Math Festival School Preview Day on Friday, May 3, 2019.

 Which schools are eligible?

 Traditional public, charter public, and independent schools are eligible.
 Places have been allocated on a first-come, first-served basis.
 Fifty percent of the total bookings have been set aside for DC Public Schools and other public schools from the DC, Maryland, and Virginia region.
 One-quarter of total bookings have been set aside for Title I schools.
-Limited funding is available for Title I schools to offset the cost of school bus rental or Metro passes for participating classrooms.
+Limited funding was available for Title I schools to offset the cost of school bus rental or Metro passes for participating classrooms; all travel grants have been claimed by qualifying Title I schools and this process is now closed.

 What is the schedule?